QuiltMC/rfcs/structure/0007-community-team.md

 members, Discord accounts, or other factors.
 This is to ensure that a large system is not able to overpower the votes of other Community Team members.
 If multiple votes are tallied on one poll originating from one system, all of the system's votes will be removed and they will be asked to vote again.
-In the case that all of these multiple votes are for the same option, all but one of the reactions may be removed instead.
+In the case that all of these multiple votes are for the same option, all but one of the votes may be removed instead.

 The Community Team should then tally the final vote counts, and interpret them as follows.